 Answering these questions will help you clarify your strategy and determine who should be responsible for them within the business.

 From there, set a deadline for each goal they have identified and keep track of progress.
 Talking to employees will help in determining which new technology or tools are needed to help them achieve their identified goals.

 It's not enough to identify business goals and create an action plan.
 Equally important is to find and invest in the right technological tools that will help you achieve full visibility on the final mile.

 There are plenty of last mile tracking solutions on the market with different price points.
 Businesses must choose carefully by looking at the already identified pain points and reviewing the company's requirements and goals.
-You can read more about how to choose the right last mile software provider here.
+You can read more about how to choose the best fleet management software.